msoap/go-carpet/README.md

     go-carpet [-options] [paths]
     options:
-        -256colors - use more colors on 256-color terminal (indicate the level of coverage) -file string - comma separated list of files to test (default: all) -include-vendor - include vendor directories for show coverage (Godeps, vendor)
+        -256colors - use more colors on 256-color terminal (indicate the level of coverage) -file string - comma-separated list of files to test (default: all) -func string - comma-separated functions list (default: all functions) -include-vendor - include vendor directories for show coverage (Godeps, vendor)

 For view in less, use `-R` option: